n6ai/minze/docs/guide/components-events.md

 **Structure:** The attribute name starts with an `@` sign and is directly followed by a valid [JavaScript DOM event type](https://en.wikipedia.org/wiki/DOM_event#HTML_events), the value of the attribute is the name of the method, that should be called when the event is triggered. `@click="callback"`

 ::: warning
-`@events` only work with methods defined on the component class.
+`@events` only work with methods defined inside the component class.
 :::

 **Example**